mertsaner/Algorithm-Engineering/README.md

 # Algorithm-Engineering
-Algorithm Engineering for hard problems and their implementation using C++ and opmization packages like CPLEX
+Algorithm Engineering for hard problems and their implementation using C++ and opmization tools